Dune: Prophecy: Casting

 In October 2022, Emily Watson, Shirley Henderson, Indira Varma, Sarah-Sofie Boussnina, Shalom Brune-Franklin, Faoileann Cunningham, Aoife Hinds, and Chloe Lea were cast to star in the series.
 Travis Fimmel joined the cast the following month.
 On December 1, 2022, Mark Strong, Jade Anouka, and Chris Mason joined the cast in starring roles.
 Josh Heuston and Edward Davis would join in recurring roles later that month.
 During Renck's exit in February 2023, Henderson had also left.
 In June, Olivia Williams was cast to replace Henderson, with Jodhi May cast to replace Varma, who exited the series due to scheduling conflicts.
 In May 2024, it was announced that Tabu had joined the cast of the series as Sister Francesca, Jihae was cast as Reverend Mother Kasha, the Emperor's Truthsayer, and Jessica Barden was cast as the younger version of Valya.
 The younger versions of Tula, Francesca and Kasha are portrayed by Emma Canning, Charithra Chandran and Yerin Ha, respectively.
 Mark Addy plays Evgeny Harkonnen, Valya and Tula's uncle.

 In November 2025, Indira Varma, Ashley Walters, and Tom Hollander were announced to have joined the cast for the second season.

 Filming

 The series was originally scheduled to start filming on November 2, 2020, in Budapest and Jordan.
 It began production on November 22, 2022, under the working title Dune: The Sisterhood, with Renck confirming the start on his Instagram account.
 In July 2023, Deadline Hollywood reported that, following a winter hiatus, production was set to resume in Budapest amidst the WGA and SAG strikes due to the series' talent working under the UK-based union Equity.
 Filming had concluded by December 2023, with Pierre Gill having served as lead cinematographer.
 Gill did not use the StageCraft virtual production technology, which he had previously utilized in the television series Percy Jackson and the Olympians, as the production primarily relied on practical sets and production values.

-Filming for the second season began in November 2025 in Hungary, Jordan, and Spain.
+Principal photography for the second season began in November 2025 in Hungary, Jordan, and Spain and concluded on March 21, 2026.